tungsten-ai/docs/docs/tungsten_model/getting_started.md

 ### Run locally
-Now, you can run the model in your local machine.
+Now, you can run the model in your local machine in multiple ways.

-Tungstenkit provides multiple options for that.

 #### Option 1: an interactive web demo
 ```